-IPIF Status: Select to Enable or Disable the Captive Portal
+IPIF Status: Select to Enable or Disable the Captive Portal with its IP interface feature here.

 Get IP From: Static IP (Manual) is chosen here.
-Choose this option if you do not have a DHCP server in your network, or if you wish to assign a static IP address to the DAP-2622.
+Choose this option if you do not have a DHCP server in your network, or if you wish to assign a static IP address to the DAP-2610.
 When Dynamic IP (DHCP) is selected, the other fields here will be grayed out.
 Please allow about 2 minutes for the DHCP client to be functional once this is selected.
 IP Address: Assign a static IP address that is within the IP address range of your network.
 Subnet Mask: Enter the subnet mask.
 All devices in the network must share the same subnet mask.
+Gateway: Enter the IP address of the gateway/router in your network.
 DNS: Enter a DNS server IP address.
 This is usually the local IP address of your gateway/router.
 Passcode Quantity: Enter the number of tickets that will be used here.
 Duration: Enter the duration value, in hours, for this passcode to last.
 Last Active Day: Select the last active date for this passcode here.
 Year, Month and Day selections can be made.
 User Limit: Enter the maximum amount of users that can use this passcode at the same time.

-Authentication Settings - Remote RADIUS

-The Captive Portal is a built-in web authentication server.
+Authentication Settings - Remote RADIUS The Captive Portal is a built-in web authentication server.
 When a station connects to an AP, the web browser will be redirected to a web authentication page.
 In this window, you can view and configure the Captive Portal settings.
 After selecting Remote RADIUS as the authentication type, we can configure the Remote RADIUS authentication that will be applied to each wireless client in this network.
 Session timeout Enter the session timeout value here.
+This value can be (1-1440): from 1 to 1440 minutes.
+By default, this value is 60 minutes.
+Band: Select 2.4GHz or 5GHz.

-This value can be to choose from are Web Redirection, Username/ Password, Passcode, Remote RADIUS, LDAP and POP3.
+SSID Index: Select the SSID for this authentication.
+Authentication Type: Select the captive portal encryption type here.
+Options to choose from are Web Redirection, Username/ Password, Passcode, Remote RADIUS, LDAP and POP3.
 In this section we'll discuss the Remote RADIUS option.
+Web Redirection State: Select Enable to enable the website redirection feature.